liquinlab/elm-smile/docs/timeline.md

 ### The route object

-Each route is specified by a javascript object, which usually contains at the following fields:
+Each route is specified by a javascript object, which usually contains at least the following fields:

 ```js
 {